On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: Liouville's theorem and the singularity at infinity

 \section{Liouville's theorem and the singularity at infinity}

-We address the concern raised by Liouville’s theorem.
-Liouville's theorem states that any bounded entire function must be constant, so any nonconstant entire function must be unbounded and has an essential singularity at the point $z = \infty$ on the Riemann sphere \cite{BJ:2024, H:2022}.
+We now will address the concern raised by Liouville’s theorem.
+Liouville's theorem states that any bounded entire function must be constant, so any nonconstant entire function must be unbounded and has an essential singularity at the point $z = \infty$ on the Riemann sphere~\cite{BJ:2024, H:2022}.
 In our context, $z$ is effectively identified with the complexified eigenvalue of $\Box/M_*^2$, which in the perturbative vacuum is $-p^2/M_*^2$ in Minkowski space or $-p_E^2/M_*^2$ in Euclidean space.
 The fact that $F$ is unbounded as $|z|\to\infty$ simply reflects the fact that $F$ must grow in certain directions in the complex plane.
-However, the physical amplitudes are constructed from the values of $F(z)$ along specific directions such as the real Euclidean axis $z = -p_E^2/M_*^2 \le 0$, where $p_E^2$ is real and nonnegative, the real Minkowski $p^2$-axis, approached with the standard $i\epsilon$-prescription for timelike momenta.
-By choosing $F(z)$ to be free of zeros in the finite complex plane and to have suitable decay along the Euclidean axis, we guarantee that the propagators do not acquire additional poles or branch cuts in the finite $p^2$-plane; the only singularities correspond to the physical particle masses.
-Loop integrals are exponentially damped along the Euclidean axis, yielding UV-finite amplitudes.
+However, the physical amplitudes are constructed from the values of $F(z)$ along specific directions such as the real Euclidean axis $z = -p_E^2/M_*^2 \le 0$, where $p_E^2$ is real and nonnegative, and the real Minkowski $p^2$-axis, approached with the standard $i\epsilon$ prescription for timelike momenta.
+By choosing $F(z)$ to be free of zeros in the finite complex plane and to have suitable decay along the Euclidean axis, we guarantee that the propagators do not acquire additional poles or branch cuts in the finite $p^2$-plane, so the only singularities correspond to the physical particle masses.
+Loop integrals are exponentially damped along the Euclidean axis, yielding UV finite amplitudes.

 The essential singularity at $z=\infty$ is never encountered by any physically relevant contour in the complex $p^2$-plane.
-In particular, the analytic continuation of Green's functions is controlled by the standard Feynman prescription and by the location of branch cuts associated with multi-particle thresholds, none of which are altered by the entire-function regulator.
+In particular the analytic continuation of Green's functions is controlled by the standard Feynman prescription and by the location of branch cuts associated with multi particle thresholds, none of which are altered by the entire function regulator.